-- Software: A PHP and database servers and an IDE, - Internet Access. - Specialized computer laboratories (max 16 students per session). - 0 Free Lab
+- Software: A PHP and database servers and an IDE,

+- Internet Access.

+- Specialized computer laboratories (max 16 students per session).

+o Free Lab

+- 3. Other resources

+- None.

-- 1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching - Course evaluation surveys.
+1. Strategies for Obtaining Student Feedback on Effectiveness of Teaching

 2. Other Strategies for Evaluation of Teaching by the Instructor or by the Department